 And we all are Awareness.

 Awareness needs no second light to illuminate it.
+Indeed there is no second thing apart from the Self that can know the Self, for the Self is One and All, and there is nothing outside of or apart from it.
 We may need a light source to illuminate a common everyday object in darkness, but the sun needs no secondary light source to be seen.
-It is self-shining, self-aware.
-To know the Self, THAT, is not really a knowing in that there is no second object to be known (hence non-duality), but knowing the Self really just being BEING the Self, or BEING AWARENESS.
+It is self-shining.
+Similarly the Self is self-shining.
+It needs no other to know itself.
+To know the Self, THAT, is not really a knowing in that there is no second object to be known (for the Self is non-dual), but ‘knowing the Self’ really is just BEING the Self, or BEING AWARENESS.

 24. ईशजीवयोर्वेषधीभिदा ।